-Brian Gaston (Gaston.email@example.com) is a retired civil engineer who worked in senior government positions and often dealt with privacy breaches in areas such as driver licensing.
-He is a long time Academy member volunteering in many areas such as Facilitator, Tech Team Leadership and President.
+Brian Gaston (Gaston.firstname.lastname@example.org) is a retired civil engineer who worked in senior government positions and has had experience in dealing directly with democratically elected politicians.
+He is a long-time Academy member volunteering in many areas such as Facilitator, Tech Team Leadership and President.

 Priscilla Platt is a retired lawyer who practised Privacy Law for over three decades in both the public and the private sectors.
 During her career she wrote and spoke often about privacy and the impact of technology.
 As a member of the Academy for three years, she also co-facilitates the Fitness and Aging and Comedy workshops.